 After her brother William got married in 1788, Caroline was free from many of the household chores and responsibilities and had more time for astronomy.

 Caroline made many discoveries independently of William, and continued to work alone on a number of the astronomical discoveries which helped her become famous in the scientific world, including the rediscovery of Comet Encke in 1795.

 Caroline Herschel’s telescope

-After her brother William’s death in 1822, Caroline returned home to Hanover, Germany, and continued to write, carrying out extensive work on their catalogue of nebulae.
+After her brother William’s death in 1822, Caroline returned home to Hanover, Germany, and continued to write, carrying out extensive work on their catalog of nebulae.

-Caroline received many honours and awards for her work.
+Caroline received many honors and awards for her work.

 She received the Gold Medal of the Royal Astronomical Society on February 8th, 1828.

-At the age of 96, she was recognised for her many scientific achievements andawarded the Gold Medal for Science by the King of Prussia, in 1846.
+At the age of 96, she was recognized for her many scientific achievements and awarded the Gold Medal for Science by the King of Prussia, in 1846.